 Experiencing issues with copyright or trademark infringement on Amazon can be a daunting challenge.
 Surprisingly, Amazon fields over 4,000 such complaints daily!
-This blog will guide you through understanding intellectual property rights on the platform and how to protect your brand effectively.
+This article will guide you through understanding intellectual property rights on the platform and how to protect your brand effectively.
+Now let's begin!

 Understanding Amazon's Intellectual Property Rights